-Jesse Schenker has amassed an impressive culinary history as executive chef and owner of recette and The Gander in New York City.
-His contemporary approach to creating American classics is a reflection of his devotion to highly-refined technique combined with his passion for comforting and satisfying food.
+Jesse Schenker has amassed an impressive culinary history.
+He owned and operated recette and The Gander in New York City before relocating to Oyster Bay, NY to open 2 spring, a Modern American Brasserie.
+His contemporary approach to creating American classics is a reflection of his devotion to highly-refined techniques combined with his passion for creating delicious food.

-Growing up in Florida, Schenker experienced epicurean pleasures that quickly ignited his passion and set him on the path toward becoming a chef.
-He began requesting menus from his parents’ dinners and invested in a cookbook collection that has since grown to nearly 350 volumes.
-His clear intensity for the culinary world found an early start and has not abated since.
+Growing up in South Florida, Schenker experienced epicurean pleasures that quickly set him on the path toward becoming a chef.
+He began requesting menus from his parents’ dinners and invested in a cookbook collection that has since grown to 350 volumes.
+His intensity for the culinary world found an early start and has only increased since.

 Schenker channeled his excitement for food into a Culinary Degree at the Atlantic Technical Center in Coconut Creek, Florida.
 While in school, he was introduced to his first professional kitchen experience at Café Maxx under the tutelage of Chef Oliver Saucy.
-He then moved on to hold positions in the kitchens of some of Florida’s most celebrated restaurant like Chef Mark Militello’s James Beard award-winning restaurant Mark’s on Las Olasand City Cellar Wine Bar and Grille in Miami.
-He then moved to New York to refine and exercise his superior skills in some of the world’s finest restaurants.
-He accepted a position as Chef de Partie as the two-Michelin star rated Gordon Ramsay at the London where he stayed for a year and a half.
+He moved on to hold positions in the kitchens of some of Florida’s most celebrated restaurants like Chef Mark Militello’s James Beard award-winning restaurant Mark’s on Las Olas and City Cellar Wine Bar and Grille in Miami.
+In 2007, he moved New York City to refine his skills in world’s finest restaurants.
+He accepted a position as Chef de Partie at the two-Michelin star rated Gordon Ramsay at the London where he worked for 2 years.

-In 2009 Schenker decided to launch his own venture with a concept that took fine dining out of the restaurant, recette Private Dining.
-He enlisted the talents of Savoy Bakery owner Brian Ghaw and Per Se pastry alum Christina Lee, and together the trio created five, seven and ten-course tasting menus for exclusive private parties.
-While working at recette Private Dining, Schenker’s high-end restaurant experience did not go unseen with the opportunity to stage at two of New York City’s most prestigious dining destinations, Per Se and Jean Georges before deciding to open his own restaurant.
+In 2009, Schenker decided to launch his own venture with a concept that took fine dining out of the restaurant, recette Private Dining.
+He enlisted the talents of Savoy Bakery owner Brian Ghaw and Per Se pastry alum Christina Lee, and together the trio created 5-, 7- and 10-course tasting menus for exclusive private parties.
+At recette Private Dining, Schenker’s high-end restaurant experience did not go unseen with the opportunity to stagiaire at two of New York City’s most prestigious dining destinations, Per Se and Jean Georges before deciding to open his own restaurant.

 Schenker ultimately made his mark on the culinary scene with recette, the intimate, urban American restaurant which opened in New York’s West Village in January of 2010.
 Just months after its opening, recette received glowing two-star reviews from both the New York Times and New York magazine.
 Sam Sifton called recette one of his favorite newcomers of 2010, particularly noting Schenker’s Salt Cod Fritters as “one of the 15 best things” he ate in NYC in 2010.

-In April 2014, Schenker opened The Gander in the Flatiron District where he serves a menu of sophisticated, yet casual, American dishes complimented by a deep international wine list.
-The warm and welcoming restaurant and bar room is open for brunch, lunch and dinner.
+In April 2014, Schenker opened The Gander in the Flatiron District where he served a menu of sophisticated, yet casual, American dishes complimented by a deep international wine list.

-Over the years Schenker has received a number of awards and accolades, including a spot on Forbes’ “30 Under 30” list in the food and wine industry in December 2011 and inclusion in Details magazine’s “America’s Best Young Chefs” list in August 2011.
-Schenker was also victorious in his battle on Food Network’s Iron Chef America in 2010.
+In addition to being twice-nominated James Beard award semifinalist, over the years Schenker has received a number of awards and accolades, including a spot on Forbes’ “30 Under 30” list in the food and wine industry in December 2011 and inclusion in Details magazine’s “America’s Best Young Chefs” list in August 2011.
+Schenker was also victorious in his battle on Food Network’s Iron Chef America in 2011.

-Most recently, Schenker wrote his first book, All or Nothing: One Chef’s Appetite for the Extreme (Harper Collins, September 30, 2014, $25.99).
+In September 2014, Schenker wrote his first book, All or Nothing: One Chef’s Appetite for the Extreme (Harper Collins).
 In his memoir, Schenker reflects on his insatiable appetite for the extreme, which has led to his biggest triumphs and failures.